hexagontk/hexagon/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Feature
+name: Enhancement
-about: Improvement.
+about: New feature or improvement.
-title: Feature
+title: Enhancement
-labels: ''
+labels: enhancement
-assignees: ''
 ---

 <!--

 Detailed description.

 Acceptance criteria.
 A list of requirements with the following format:

 * When *action* then *result*